Coffee

 While I enjoyed these different hand-brewing variants over extensive periods of time and dialled different knobs – like the bean origin and the roast – to vary the cups of coffee I was getting out of these preparation methods, at the end of the day I kept coming back for a good espresso from my Rancilio Silvia.

-I loved the Silvia for being a very compact yet powerful espresso machine.
-Even though it had its shortcomings, like the lack of a pressure gauge or its unstable brewing temperature, I managed to get some very decent cups of coffee out of it.
-The Macap M2D I had standing next to it did a good job at grinding the freshly roasted espresso beans consistently enough so that the Silvia would not only work with the coffee grounds but also produce some very thick and stable crema along the way.
+I loved the Silvia for being a compact yet powerful espresso machine.
+Even though it had its shortcomings, like the lack of a pressure gauge or its unstable brewing temperature, I managed to get some decent cups of coffee out of it.
+The Macap M2D I had standing next to it did a good job at grinding the freshly roasted espresso beans consistently enough so that the Silvia would not only work with the coffee grounds but also produce thick and stable crema along the way.

 Unfortunately a full-size espresso machine is not exactly cabin luggage, so I had to give it away one day.
-Forced to find an alternative, I tested a few options and eventually ended up with what’s now part of my essential travel equipments list: The Aram Espresso Maker.
+Forced to find an alternative, I tested a few options and eventually ended up with what’s now part of my essential travel equipments list:

 Step 1: Grind coffee beans